 Hybrid Topology: Often, networks combine multiple topologies to achieve the desired balance between redundancy, efficiency, and cost.
 This results in hybrid topologies like the star-bus or star-ring.
 These designs provide flexibility to adapt to various network requirements.

-****** Diagram
+Figure 2.3

 Choosing the right topology depends on factors such as network size, communication patterns, fault tolerance needs, and budget constraints.
 A small office might benefit from a star topology, while a data center might prefer a mesh topology for maximum redundancy.